danielandresgp/danielandresgp.github.io/_pages/research.md

 ---

-<p align="justify">My research revolves around <b>probability</b> and <b>information theory</b>.
-I have applied these tools to cosmology, machine learning, statistics, and infectious disesaes, among others.
-I also have a penchant for the philosophy of science, which motivates a lot of my research. </p>
+<p align="justify">My research revolves around <b>probability</b>, <b>information theory</b> and <b>mathematical statistics</b>.
+I have applied these tools to cosmology, machine learning, origin of life, population genetics, and infectious disesaes I also have a penchant for the philosophy of science, which motivates a lot of my research. </p>

 ## Probability